GSR Class 800: Service

 The locos entered service between 1939 and 1940.
-Their axle load was 21 tons which meant that they could only work on the Dublin-Cork mainline.
+Their axle load was 21 tons which meant that the Dublin-Cork mainline was the only route available to them.
 They were noted for climbing the steeply graded route from Cork Kent station (then Glanmire road station) unassisted, but because of coal shortages after WWII they never got a chance to show their full potential.
 They were slightly modified in the early 1950s with Maċa and Táilte receiving single funnels and all three gaining extra hand-railings and a wheel on the smoke-box door instead of a dart.
 The main difference following these modifications was a decrease in tractive effort.

 With the arrival of the Metropolitan-Vickers A class first generation diesel locomotives in the 1950s, they were made virtually redundant, with Táilte being taken out of service in 1955 and scrapped two years later.
 However, Maeḋḃ and Maċa remained in service pulling light expresses and goods trains.
 Maeḋḃ was taken out of service in 1962 and was repainted at Inchicore for preservation.
 Both Nos.
 800 and 801 were noted for being at Thurles in the 1960s after withdrawal.
 Maċa was retubed for an IRRS tour in 1964 and was steamed up for the last time, after which she was scrapped.
 Having been at Thurles for a year 800 was brought to the Belfast Museum.
 In 1993, Maeḋḃ, along with the NCC compound Dunluce Castle and the GNR S class 4-4-0 No. 171 Slieve Gullion were brought to the new Ulster Folk and Transport Museum, Cultra.